Charlotte C. Wyckoff

 Charlotte Chandler Wyckoff (April 30, 1893 – July 22, 1966) was an American writer and missionary educator, based in India.

 Early life and education

-Wyckoff was born in Kodaikanal, Tamil Nadu, the daughter of John Henry Wyckoff and Gertrude Abigail Chandler Wyckoff.
+Wyckoff was born in Kodaikanal, Tamil Nadu, the daughter of John Henry Wyckoff, who was a surgeon, and Gertrude Abigail Chandler Wyckoff.
 Her parents were American missionaries from the Dutch Reformed Church tradition.
 Her mother was also born in India, the sister of missionary John Scudder Chandler.

 Wyckoff graduated from her mother's alma mater, Wellesley College, in 1915, and pursued further studies at Columbia University.
 Her older brother, John Henry Wyckoff Jr., was a cardiology professor, and dean of the medical school at New York University.

 Career

 Wyckoff used her language and cultural skills (she was a fluent Tamil speaker) to join her widowed mother's mission work in Arcot, India.
 She also taught at Women's Christian College in Madras (Chennai).
 In the 1940s, she organized and ran a rural center in Mattathur, supported by donations from American church groups.
 Her program included a school, a day nursery, evening classes, and a dispensary.

 Wyckoff spoke to American audiences about her missionary work on furlough visits in 1939 and 1948.